These are the key bills signed by DeSantis this year - KESQ

 More bills await DeSantis’ signature.

-Disney will be subject to new measures heading to the governor’s desk, as tensions have escalated in recent weeks with dueling lawsuits between the entertainment giant and DeSantis’ handpicked oversight board, which oversees Disney’s special taxing district.
+Disney will be subject to new measures heading to the governor’s desk, as tensions have escalated in recent weeks with dueling lawsuits between the entertainment giant and DeSantis’ handpicked board to oversee Disney’s special taxing district.

 Under one measure, the state would take over safety inspections in “any governmentally or privately owned fixed-guideway transportation systems operating in this state which are located within an independent special district created by local act which have boundaries within two contiguous counties.”